This spot has been added by

 Tours to the Blue Lagoon generally include a few other snorkeling stops like in Bird Island and/or the northern pass.
 Ask for the complete program when booking.
 The boat trip from Rotoava to the Blue Lagoon takes about 45 minutes.

-Enter the water from the beach located on the motu, close to the small reefs that can easily be guessed underneath the water surface.
+Enter the water from the beach located on the motu, close to the small reefs that can easily be guessed underneath the water’s surface.

-The area recommended for snorkeling is rather small.
+The recommended snorkeling area is rather small.
 It includes the small reefs extending in front of the beach as well as the sandy areas surrounding them.
 This shallow area of the Blue Lagoon looks like a natural pool, making it a perfect place for beginners and children.